SamirIngley/Desktop-Profiles/README.md

 * This time, you should see the current profiles listed
 * If it's your first time - you'll see "example"

-**Setup is complete, for a full list of commands, checkout the Commands section below**
+**Setup is complete, you're ready to go!
+For a full list of commands, checkout the Commands section below** **and remember this works globally from anywhere you are in the terminal :) happy customizing**

 ## Manual: